Claude Lorrain: Critical assessment and legacy

 In this matter of the importance of landscape, Claude was prescient.
-Living in a pre-Romantic era, he did not depict those uninhabited panoramas that were to be esteemed in later centuries, such as with Salvatore Rosa.
+Living in a pre-Romantic era, he did not depict those uninhabited panoramas that were to be esteemed in later centuries, such as with Salvator Rosa.
 He painted a pastoral world of fields and valleys not distant from castles and towns.
 If the ocean horizon is represented, it is from the setting of a busy port.
 Perhaps to feed the public need for paintings with noble themes, his pictures include demigods, heroes and saints, even though his abundant drawings and sketchbooks prove that he was more interested in scenography.

 Claude Lorrain was described as kind to his pupils and hard-working; keenly observant, but an unlettered man until his death.

 John Constable described Claude as "the most perfect landscape painter the world ever saw", and declared that in Claude's landscape "all is lovely – all amiable – all is amenity and repose; the calm sunshine of the heart".